biocompute-objects/BCO_Documentation/usability-domain.md

 This section defines the fields of the `usability_domain` part of the [BCO](bco-domains.md) structure.

 This field provides a space for the author to define the usability domain of the BCO.
-It is an array of free text values that can accept template language to indicate valeus from the [external_references](https://github.com/biocompute-objects/BCO_Specification/blob/master/external-references.md).
+It is an array of free text values that can accept template language to indicate values from the [external_references](https://github.com/biocompute-objects/BCO_Specification/blob/master/external-references.md).
 This field is to aid in search-ability and provide a specific **scientific use case** and a description of the function of the object.
 The usability domain along with keywords can help determine when and how the BCO can be used.
 It is recomended that a novel use of the BCO could result in the creation of a new entry with a new usability domain.
 The template takes the form of:
 * `(SNP)[SO:0000694]`

 where ($term) and [$identifier] are an entry in the `external_references` section.